 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 The AUHSD Pulse Survey developed in May 2021 and measuring factors of inclusion, belonging and connection, will be administered to students twice annually. (#6C) May 2021 - 59.4% of students agree or strongly agree with the feeling that "I belong at this school."
 March 2022 - In Spring of 2022, 70% of students agree or strongly agree with the feeling that "I belong at this school."
+In Fall of 2022, 75% of students agree or strongly agree with the feeling that "I belong at this school."
 75.0% of students will agree or strongly agree with the feeling that "I belong at this school."
-California Healthy Kids Survey - School Connectedness Scale (CHKS administered in November in "odd" years) 2019 Data: Scale based on Agree or Strongly Agree Grade 9 - 69% Grade 11 - 64% 2021 Data: Scale based on Agree or Strongly Agree Grade 9 - 69% Grade 11 - 63% 2023 Data: Scale based on Agree or Strongly Agree Grade 9 - 75% Grade 11 - 70% (#6C) Teacher care and support as indicated by the administration of the Stanford Survey of Adolescent School Experiences (#6C) The 2019 baseline is 3.57 - the number of teachers that "care about them and support them" - as reported by the Stanford Survey of Adolescent School Experiences.
+California Healthy Kids Survey - School Connectedness Scale 2019 Data: Scale based on Agree or 2021 Data: Scale based on Agree or 2021 Data: Scale based on Agree or 2023 Data: Scale based on Agree or (CHKS administered in Strongly Agree Strongly Agree Strongly Agree Strongly Agree November in "odd" years) Grade 9 - 69% Grade 9 - 69% Grade 9 - 69% Grade 9 - 75% (#6C) Grade 11 - 64% Grade 11 - 63% Grade 11 - 63% Grade 11 - 70% Teacher care and support as indicated by the administration of the Stanford Survey of Adolescent School Experiences (#6C) The 2019 baseline is 3.57 - the number of teachers that "care about them and support them" - as reported by the Stanford Survey of Adolescent School Experiences.
 The 2022 survey - 3.72 - the number of teachers that "care about them and support them" - as reported by the Stanford Survey of Adolescent School Experiences.
+The 2022 survey - 3.72 - the number of teachers that "care about them and support them" - as reported by the Stanford Survey of Adolescent School Experiences.
 The average number of teachers that "care about them and support them" will be 4.00 as measured by the Stanford Survey of Adolescent School Experiences.
 Positive academic engagement as indicated by the Stanford Survey of Adolescent School Experiences (#6C) The 2019 baseline is 25.0% of the students reporting positive academic engagement as measured by the Stanford Survey of Adolescent School Experiences.
+The 2022 survey - 25.3% of the students reporting positive academic engagement as measured by the Stanford Survey of Adolescent School Experiences.
 The 2022 survey - 25.3% of the students reporting positive academic engagement as measured by the Stanford Survey of Adolescent School Experiences.
 35.0% of the students will report positive academic engagement as measured by the Stanford Survey of Adolescent School Experiences.